Virtual Private Cloud (VPC) provides networking functionality for the cloud-based resources and services that is global, scalable, and flexible.

 When you create multiple VPN connections, the virtual private gateway can not sends network traffic to the appropriate VPN connection using statically assigned routes.
 (Can route the traffic to correct connection)

-Statically assigned routes cannot be configured in case of more than 1 VPN with virtual private gateway. (can be configured)
+Statically assigned routes cannot be configured in case of more than 1 VPN with the virtual private gateway. (can be configured)

 None of above